Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

     return flow.layers.dense(hidden, 10, kernel_initializer=initializer, name='dense2')
 ```

-The bottom of layer is composed by many operators.
-Like: `layers.conv2d` is composed by  `conv2d` and `variable`.
+Layer is composed by many operators.
+For example: `layers.conv2d` is composed by  `conv2d` and `variable`.

 #### Operator

-Operator is the **basics calculation unit** in OneFlow.The calculation in above example is complete by overlay of operator.flow.nn.max_pool2d and flow.reshape() all both operators.
+Operator is the **basics calculation unit** in OneFlow.
+The calculation in above example is completed by operators. `flow.nn.max_pool2d` and `flow.reshape` all both operators.

 ### 5.Consistent/Mirrored View

-OneFlow use two type of point of view:  **Mirrored View** and **Consistent View** is for describ distribution of data and model under distributed system.
-Different view is for different parallelism strategies.
+OneFlow use two type of view:  **Mirrored View** and **Consistent View** to describe the distribution of data and model under distributed system.
+Different view is corresponding to different parallelism strategy.

-Mirrored View is come from mirrors strategy of MPI distributed calculation.
-It is for describing model mirrored to multiple devices when use data parallelism.
+Mirrored View comes from mirrors strategy of MPI distributed calculation.
+It is used to describe the mirrored model to multiple devices when using data parallelism.

-Consistent View is trade multi devices and multi devices as one object in distribution environment.
-When use this strategy, OneFlow will hiding the detail process for user and chosse parallelism method in the optimal strategy(can be data/model/hybrid parallelism).
+Consistent View regards multi devices as one object in distributed environment.
+In this strategy, OneFlow will hide the detailed process for user and choose parallelism method in the optimal strategy (data/model/hybrid parallelism).

 Basically:

-When set the mirrored view(flow.scope.mirrored_view), it means only can use **data parallelism**.Such as set four solo device nodes in job function.
-Thus the model will be copy and paste to all devices but data will be cut in to four part and send to each device.
+When set the mirrored view (`flow.scope.mirrored_view`), it means we can only use **data parallelism**.
+For example we set four single device nodes in job function, the model will be copied and pasted to all devices, the data will be divided into four parts and send to each device.

-When set consistent view(flow.scope.consistent_view), It means no limit.
-OneFlow **can choose use data parallelism, model parallelism or hybrid parallelism.**
+When set consistent view (`flow.scope.consistent_view`), OneFlow **can choose data parallelism, model parallelism or hybrid parallelism.**

-## Frame developing
+## Framework developing

 ### 1.Boxing

-The model responsible for the logic switching different between different parallelism properties of tensor transformation mechanism/functionfor.
+The module responsible for converting between different parallelism properties of logical tensor.
 We called it  **Boxing**.

-Such as: When the upstream and downstream of the op has different parallelism characteristics (such as parallelism number different).
-OneFlow will use Boxing automatic processing all kinds of data conversion and transfer process.
+Such as: When the op of upstream and downstream has different parallelism feature (such as parallelism number different).
+OneFlow will use Boxing to automatic process the data conversion and transmission.

 ### 2.SBP

-In fact, all forwards or bcakward operations in neural network can calculate by matrixes.
-Matrixes calculation always have process which according to the axis cut broadcast.OneFlow also have same step, we call it SBP.
-Of course, the SBP in OneFlow is not only matrixes calculations.
-It also corresponding to divided data in different device and broadcast.
+In fact, all forward and backward operations in neural network can be calculates by matrix.
+In matrix calculation, there are operations such as split and broadcast.
+OneFlow also have same operations, we call it SBP.
+Of course, the SBP in OneFlow is not only matrix calculation.
+It also corresponding to divided data into different devices, broadcast and some other operations.

 SBP means Split、broadcast、Partial sum.

 #### Split

-When parallelism operations, tensor is divided in to many sub-ensor.Different operators allow tensor to divided on different axis.Boxing will automatically process one tensor is divided in multiple axis.
+When parallelism operations, tensor is divided into many sub tensor.
+Different operators allow tensor to be divided on different axis.
+Boxing will automatically handle the splitting of tensor on different axis under multiple operations.

 #### Broadcast

-When parallelism operator calculation, one tensor will be broadcast to many device.
+In parallelism operator calculation, the tensor will be broadcasted to many devices.
 Make the same tensor amount in each device.

 #### Partial Sum

-If a operator have distributive attribute, tensor will sum part of dimension according to attribute of tensor.
+If an operator has distributive attribute, tensor will add parts of dimensions according to their attribute.